Sustainability

 2. Environment

 We strive to reduce our environmental footprint by adopting best practices in our daily operations, monitoring our performance against key indicators, and taking appropriate corrective action when necessary to reduce our environmental impact.
 We work with our stakeholders to enhance awareness of environmental issues, promote sustainable practices, and utilise operational processes that do not adversely affect the environments in which we operate.
+In FY2025, this pillar was further strengthened through enhanced climate-related disclosures, including the identification and assessment of climate-related risks and opportunities, climate scenario analysis, and initiatives relating to energy management, emissions reduction, renewable energy adoption, water resilience, waste management and operational adaptation.

 3. Social